developer-zebra/developer-zebra-site/src/enterprise-browser/1-5/guide/configreference/index.md

 	<DiskCachePath  VALUE="\Program Files\EnterpriseBrowser\Cache" />

 ### DiskCacheExpTimeFactor
 **Applies to Windows Mobile/CE with Webkit engine only**.
-Specifies the amount of time that must elapse before a page is no longer considered "fresh" (and hence is "stale").
-Setting this parameter to a larger number keeps cached pages "fresh" longer; a shorter number causes cached pages to be reloaded more often.
+Specifies the amount of time that must elapse before a page is no longer considered "fresh."
+Larger numbers keep cached pages "fresh" longer; shorter numbers cause cached pages to be reloaded more often.

-By default, EB uses "max-age" response directive or the "Expires" header field in the server response to calculate the freshness of a cached page.
+**Note**: Enterprise Browser reads the "max-age" response directive or "Expires" field in the server response header to calculate the freshness of a cached page.
+If a cached page has expired, EB requests a fresh page by sending an "If-Modified-Since" request to the server.
 If neither attribute is configured, EB looks for a "Last-Modified" header for calculating the freshness lifetime using the heuristic time factor.

-For more information, please refer to the [IETF's definition of resource freshness RFC-7234](https://tools.ietf.org/html/rfc7234#section-4.2).
+For more information, please refer to the [IETF's definition of Freshness](https://tools.ietf.org/html/rfc7234#section-4.2).

 **Possible Values**: